 Companies aren’t doing their part either.
 Women in more senior roles are more likely to have a working spouse than men.
 But companies aren’t reliably supportive of employees who need to balance work and family.
 Less than two-thirds offer maternity leave beyond what’s required by law.
 And, only about half offer fathers the same benefit.
 Meanwhile, longer-term support, such as emergency or on-site child care, is relatively scarce.

-Perhaps less acknowledged is the tax penalty women often face when they get married.
-U.S. tax structure tends to raise the tax rate for the spouse who is the lower earner – which, for reasons already mentioned, is usually the woman.
+Perhaps less acknowledged is the tax penalty females often face when they get married.
+U.S. tax structure tends to raise the tax rate for the spouse who is the lower earner.
+For reasons already mentioned, that is usually the woman.
 This has the effect of discouraging women’s labor force participation.

 When it comes to career and financial advancement, the cards seem stacked against working women.

 Steps to Take to Get Ahead

 The first step women might take when considering their career prospects is an optimal place to work.
-The Institute for Women’s Policy Research publishes an annual study of the employment and earnings status of women in the U.S. and ranks every state, plus Washington DC, based on the gender wage gap, women’s labor force participation, and representation in professional and managerial.
-According to this year’s study (https://iwpr.org/publications/status-of-women-fact-sheet-2018/), only Washington DC merited an A grade.
+The Institute for Women’s Policy Research publishes an annual study of the employment and earnings status of females in the U.S. and ranks every state, plus Washington DC, based on the gender wage gap, women’s labor force participation, and representation in professional and managerial.
+According to this year’s study, only Washington DC merited an A grade.
 The next five highest ranking states (Maryland, Massachusetts, Connecticut and New York and New Jersey) received a B+.

 Industry is also important to consider.
-Although no industry can boast equal representation of women and men beyond the director level, certain industries do better than others, such as health care, insurance, pharmaceuticals/medical products and retail.
-The industries that struggle the most include automotive and industrial manufacturing, technology, and telecom and IT services. (https://womenintheworkplace.com/#pipeline-data)
+Although no industry can boast equal representation of females and males beyond the director level, certain industries do better than others, such as health care, insurance, pharmaceuticals/medical products and retail.
+The industries that struggle the most include automotive and industrial manufacturing, technology, and telecom and IT services.